mozilla/fjord/docs/maintain.rst

    :manual: http://fjord.rtfd.org/
    :wiki page: https://wiki.mozilla.org/Firefox/Input

+8. Set up your development environment by reading through and doing all the things in the :ref:`hacking-howto-chapter`

+9. If you haven't read through the `Webdev Bootcamp
+   <http://mozweb.readthedocs.org/en/latest/>`_, now is a good time

-8. Bask in the tranquil rhythmic sounds of the Fjord
+10. Bask in the tranquil rhythmic sounds of the Fjord

 Adding a new locale